gmlewis/irmf/spec/README.md

 What follows this JSON blob is a GLSL ES shader similar to a ShaderToy [`mainImage`](https://www.shadertoy.com/howto)
-"pixel shader" (or "full-screen fragment shader"), but instead of this ShaderToy function signature:
+“pixel shader” (or “full-screen fragment shader”), but instead of this ShaderToy function signature:

 * `void mainImage( out vec4 fragColor, in vec2 fragCoord );`